System Identification for Dynamic Modeling of Large Steering Angle Vehicles: Data-Driven modeling

-The geometric parameters of the Newton–Euler model ($l_\mathrm f$, $l_\mathrm r$, $m$, $\hat\delta$) and parameters related to the actuators ($d$, $T_\mathrm{s}$) can be directly measured or obtained from hardware specifications.
-However, a subset of model parameters are unknown or difficult to measure accurately.
-Therefore, they are estimated with a genetic algorithm due to the highly nonlinear and partially non-differentiable dependence of the model outputs on its parameters \citep{goldberg1994genetic}.
-The training is performed by minimizing the NMSE on the one-step body frame velocity predictions, namely setting $\hat{\bm q} = f_\mathrm{NE}(\bm{v}, \bm{u})$ and $\bm q = \bm v $ in (\ref{eq:lossv}).
-The resulting parameters are reported in Appendix \ref{app:parameters}.
+\textit{White-box modeling} \\ The geometric parameters of the Newton–Euler model ($l_\mathrm f$, $l_\mathrm r$, $m$, $\hat\delta$) and parameters related to the actuators ($d$, $T_\mathrm{s}$) can be directly measured or obtained from hardware specifications.
+The remaining parameters are estimated with a genetic algorithm due to the highly nonlinear and partially non-differentiable dependence of the model outputs on its parameters \citep{goldberg1994genetic}.
+The training is performed by minimizing the NMSE on the one-step body frame velocity predictions, namely setting $\hat{\bm q} = f_\mathrm{NE}(\bm{v}, \bm{u})$ and $\bm q = \bm v $ in (\ref{eq:lossv})\preprintswitch{\footnotemark[\value{fnfullversion}]}{.
+The resulting parameters are reported in Appendix \ref{app:parameters}}.